sksanket7/Java8HandsOn/README.md

  - We are using this interface to perform conditional operation it returns boolean.
  - This interface is annotated with @FunctionalInterface, having abstract method test as boolean with Object input parameter ```boolean test(T t)```.
  - Please check the exmaples in ```com.karvekar.predicate``` package.
+ - In stream API there is a method called filer which internally uses predicate a method argument.
  <br />

   3. Predicate Fucntional Interface